If you have any questions about any of these recipes… please feel free to contact me!

 At home I like to put the apples into the freezer before I make applesauce – not so long that they freeze – just long enough that they are VERY COLD!
 This is because they tend to heat up as they are blending in the Vita-Mix.
 Place apples into Vita-Mix whole.
 Add the other ingredients and then mix on high (using tamper vigorously – this is a great “anger management” recipe).
 Pound the apples hard, pushing them into the blades until they turn into applesauce.
 After it turns into “sauce”, I usually blend on variable speed 5-6 for 10-20 additional seconds to be sure that I’m producing a nice, smooth applesauce.

-This recipe is full of healthy fiber, alkalizing and Vitamin C-giving lemon juice, and the enzymes have not been destroyed by cooking!
-If you add more water and more dates it will become runnier and sweeter and it can be heated until it is a hot fruit syrup!
-If you don’t add more water, but add more dates and blend until hot – it becomes very much like an apple butter!
+This recipe is full of healthy fiber, alkalizing + Vitamin C-giving lemon juice, and the enzymes have not been destroyed by cooking!
+If you add some water, maple syrup, and more dates it will become runnier and sweeter and you can run the Vitamix on High until it is a hot fruit syrup!
+If you don’t add water, but add more dates, and blend until it is hot – it becomes very much like a hot apple butter!

 Back to Top

 I got my inspiration from the guy selling “Savory Stews” recipes online (I bought his product) and I combined some ingredients from the Excellent Raw Marinara Sauce provided by Joanne (from the Vita-Mix User’s Yahoo Group).
 I make this thick and chewy (leaving some tiny bits and pieces unblended for consistency sake – you can blend more or less to suit your taste).